Making your option choices in school? Get inspired and pick the future you want

 You might specialise in:

-• Clinical pharmacology, looking at the effects of medicine on people in clinical trials
+• clinical pharmacology, looking at the effects of medicine on people in clinical trials

-• Neuropharmacology, examining the effects of drugs on the nervous system
+• neuropharmacology, examining the effects of drugs on the nervous system

 You would:

-• Design, set up and carry out experiments
+• design, set up and carry out experiments

-• Analyse data using complex equipment and measuring systems
+• analyse data using complex equipment and measuring systems

-• Test drugs on cells in labs and through clinical trials on humans
+• test drugs on cells in labs and through clinical trials on humans

-• Write reports and make recommendations based on the results of experiments and research
+• write reports and make recommendations based on the results of experiments and research

-• Use the results of research to develop new products and manufacturing processes
+• use the results of research to develop new products and manufacturing processes

-• Study the unwanted or harmful effects of drugs
+• study the unwanted or harmful effects of drugs

-• Test the safety of manufactured products
+• test the safety of manufactured products

 Some of your duties may involve animal research.

-You would share the results of your work with colleagues, for example by presenting at meetings and conferences, and publishing reports.
+You'd share the results of your work with colleagues, for example by presenting at meetings and conferences, and publishing reports.

 You might also supervise support staff and manage and co-ordinate projects.